 “The inclusion of Belfast and the Causeway Coast as the Number One Region in the world inLonely Planet’s Best in Travel 2018 is wonderful news and will surely help to inspire travellers everywhere to put Northern Ireland on their holiday wish-list for next year.
 It is another well-deserved accolade, which provides Tourism Ireland with a great hook to continue to promote Belfast and the Causeway Coast around the world as a ‘must visit’ destination.”

-This video has also been released to show just why Belfast and the Causeway Coast was chosen.
+This video was also released to show just why Belfast and the Causeway Coast were chosen.

 In the 2018 Lonely Planet Best In Travel 2018, Belfast is described as:

 "Full of hip neighbourhoods that burst with bars, restaurants and venues to suit all tastes.
 The rusting old docklands are now the vibrant Titanic Quarter, home to fancy apartments and a sensational museum”.

 Road trip, anyone?

 1. Belfast and the Causeway Coast, Northern Ireland

 4. Languedoc-Roussillon, France

 9. Bahia, Brazil